February 17-19, 2020

 lectures, enriching workshops and an uplifting organ recital and hymn sing.
 Our preacher is Rev. Grace Imathiu and plenary speakers are Rev. Dr. Nancy Ramsay, Rev. Michael Yandell, Rev. Richard McCullen, and Rev. Dr. Eugene Boring.
 Dr. Sheryl Sebo is the guest organist for the recital and hymn sing.

-As this event is a gift from Brite and Texas Christian University, there is no general registration fee; however, pre-registration is encouraged.
+As this event is a gift from Brite Divinity School, Texas Christian University and University Christian Church there is no general registration fee; however, pre-registration is encouraged.

 President and Professor of Modern and American Church History

 Minister to the University

 Church Relations Officer

 Texas Christian University

 Rev. Grace Imathiu

 Grace Imathiu, Senior Pastor of First United Methodist Church in Evanston, IL, is intimately familiar with the Church in its many theological expressions and social locations having served churches in Illinois, Wisconsin, and Africa.
 In Kenya she was a church planter; a superintendent minister overseeing 68 rural churches in Nkubu; and an urban minister to an ecumenical congregation in Nairobi with strong outreach to the neighboring slums of Kawangware.